When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 Another study found that if someone is getting negative feedback from someone they don’t know well, if someone is afraid or angry, eye contact can make them feel worse.
 Also, long, unbroken eye contact (i.e., “staring”) is commonly found to increase people’s discomfort in most situations.

-Finally, much of the research conducted into eye-contact has been done in European cultures.
+Finally, much of the research conducted into eye-contact has been done in Anglosaxon-European cultures.
 People from other cultural backgrounds may view longer and more intense eye contact less positively.

 Many of the young people we see find eye contact more difficult than their peers.
-For example, it is well established that children with ASD find making eye contact more difficult than others (included in the list of potential diagnostic criteria).
-One study found that children ultimately diagnosed with ASD had less eye contact than neurotypical children from the time they were 2 -6 months of age.
+For example, it is well established concept that children with ASD find making eye contact more difficult than others (included in the list of potential diagnostic criteria).
+Some studies have backed this up – for example one study found that children ultimately diagnosed with autism had less eye contact than neurotypical children from the time they were 2-6 months of age.
 Other studies found this reduced eye contact in these infants often continued throughout childhood and adolescence (and adulthood).
-Other studies with middle primary children and adolescents found that some children/teens with ASD traits not only avoided eye contact but found it overwhelming and distressing – and had higher “brain activation” in certain regions compared to non diagnosed young people.
+Other studies with middle primary children and adolescents found that some children/teens with autistic traits not only avoided eye contact but found it overwhelming and distressing – and had higher “brain activation” in certain regions compared to young people without these traits.

-It is worth noting however several studies actually failed to find difference in eye contact patterns between people diagnosed with ASD and those without.
-It may be that only people with particular subtypes or levels of severity of ASD have different eye contact patterns that those without ASD.
+It is worth noting however several studies did not find any differences in eye contact patterns between people diagnosed with autism and those without.
+It may be that only people with higher levels of severity of autism have different eye contact patterns than those without autism.

-Children/young people with other psychological conditions also find eye contact difficult.
+Some children/young people with other psychological conditions may also find eye contact difficult.
 For example, several studies have found that children who have a diagnosis of an anxiety disorder also have more difficulties with eye contact – feeling more anxious when asked to give eye contact AND when others make eye contact with them compared to their less anxious peers.

 Children with ADHD and challenging behaviours also have more difficulties maintaining eye contact with others.
 Some studies have found less eye contact between these children and their parents and some between themselves and their peers.